All Episodes

 Could break either direction.

-So today, I got myself a flavor of Red Bull.
+I got myself a flavor of Red Bull.

-This is the winter edition.
+This is the Winter Edition.

-Winter is coming, Jordan, to my mouth shortly.
+Winter is coming, Jordan.

-With a fig apple flavor.
+With a fig apple.

 jordan holmes